Normalcy bias: Examples

 Journalist David McRaney wrote that "Normalcy bias flows into the brain no matter the scale of the problem.
 It will appear whether you have days and plenty of warning or are blindsided with only seconds between life and death."
 It can manifest itself in phenomena such as car crashes.
 Car crashes occur very frequently, but the average individual experiences them only rarely, if ever.
 It also manifests itself in connection with events in world history.
 According to a 2001 study by sociologist Thomas Drabek, when people are asked to leave in anticipation of a disaster, most check with four or more sources of information before deciding what to do.
 The process of checking in, known as milling, is common in disasters.

-As for events in world history, the normalcy bias can explain why, when the volcano Vesuvius erupted, the residents of Pompeii watched for hours without evacuating.
-It can explain why thousands of people refused to leave New Orleans as Hurricane Katrina approached and why at least 70% of 9/11 survivors spoke with others before leaving.
+It can explain why thousands of people refused to leave New Orleans as Hurricane Katrina approached and why at least 70% of 9/11 survivors spoke with others before evacuating.
 Officials at the White Star Line made insufficient preparations to evacuate passengers on the Titanic and people refused evacuation orders, possibly because they underestimated the odds of a worst-case scenario and minimized its potential impact.
 Similarly, experts connected with the Fukushima nuclear power plant were strongly convinced that a multiple reactor meltdown could never occur.